bitfasching/VolumeFader/README.md

 - Returns the *VolumeFader* instance for chaining.

 ###### .fadeTo( *targetVolume*, *callback* )
-- Starts a new fade to the specified volume level and fires a callback when done.
+- Sets up a new fade to the specified volume level and fires the callback when complete.
 - *targetVolume* `Number` A floating point [volume](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/volume) level ∈ [0,1] in linear scale.
-- *callback* `Function` (optional) A function to call when the fade is complete.
+- *callback* `Function` (optional) A function to call when the fade is completed.
+The reference is type-checked just before calling, no error occurs if it's not a valid function at callback time.
 - Returns the *VolumeFader* instance for chaining.

 ###### .fadeIn( *callback* ) & .fadeOut( *callback* )
 - These are shorthands for fading to maximum and minimum volume.
 This is equivalent to calling *fadeTo()* with *targetVolume* set to 1 and 0, respectively.
 - *callback* is passed through, see *fadeTo()*.
 - Returns the *VolumeFader* instance for chaining.

+If *fadeTo()*, *fadeIn()* or *fadeOut()* is called while another fade is in progress, the previously active fade is replaced.
+The new fade will move to the specified target volume from whatever the media's volume is at that time and will run for the configured fade duration.
+The old callback will not be fired.

 It is not recommended to change any of a *VolumeFader* instance's properties directly without using one of the documented methods.
 These methods include sanity checks which prevent input-related runtime errors.